James-VT/MS4_White_Whale_Fundraising/README.md

 3. Register an account on the site.
 4. Become a member of the charity by subscribing with a monthly or annual donation.
 5. Have their bank details used only in a secure way, such as that provided by the use of Stripe.
-6. Learn about fundraisers and fundraising activities on the blog.
+6. Learn about the activities of the charity and its supporters on the blog
-7. Leave comments for fundraisers and fundraising activities, such as messages of encouragement.
+7. Make blog posts, which can be edited and deleted.
-8. Edit or delete their own comments.
+8. Make comments on blog posts.

 ### A site owner will want to:
 9. Explain to users who they are, what they do and how they can help as soon as a user lands on the home page.